-Based on the area of the body affected, ringworm is classified as
+Based on the area of the body affected, is classified as

-- Tinea Barbae (Face & Neck): Tinea Barbae is also known as barber’s itch.
+- Face & Neck (Tinea Barbae): Tinea Barbae is also known as barber’s itch.
 This ringworm may affect the hair in the bearded area and neck.
 It causes itching without any clearly visible rash.
 The infected area may become swollen.

-- Tinea Capitis (Scalp): Tinea Capitis is also known as ringworm of the scalp and appears as small patches that are itchy and scaly
+- Scalp (Tinea Capitis): Tinea Capitis is also known as ringworm of the scalp and appears as small patches that are itchy and scaly

-- Tinea Corporis (Body skin): Tinea Corporis mainly affects body skin surface, especially the arms and legs.
+- Body skin (Tinea Corporis): Tinea Corporis mainly affects the body skin surface, especially the arms and legs.

-- Tinea Cruris (Groin area): It is also known as Jock Itch.
+- Groin area (Tinea Cruris): It is also known as Jock Itch.
 Tinea cruris affects the groin area of the human body and causes a red rash and can be very itchy.

-- Tinea Faceii (Face): It mainly affects the face except in the area of bread.
-It causes rash on your face and can be itchy
+- Face (Tinea Faceii): It mainly affects the face except in the area of bread.
+It causes a rash on your face and can be itchy

-- Tinea Manuum (Hands): It mainly affects the hands and nails can make the skin of the affected area scaly and dry.
-Itching and burning sensations are also experienced.
+- Hands (Tinea manuum): It mainly affects the hands and nails and can make the skin of the affected area scaly and dry.
+Itching and burning sensations are also notice.

-- Tinea Unguium (Fingernails): Fungal infection affecting the fingernails and toenails.
+- Fingernails (Tinea Unguium): Fungal infection affecting the fingernails and toenails.